NarcisSt/LaboratoarePA/Lab1/README.md

 ## Optional

-- [x]Let n be an integer given as a command line argument.
+- &#9745; Let n be an integer given as a command line argument.
 Validate the argument!
-- [x]Create a n x n matrix, representing the adjacency matrix of a random graph.
+- &#9745; Create a n x n matrix, representing the adjacency matrix of a random graph.
-- [x]Display on the screen the generated matrix (you might want to use the geometric shapes from the Unicode chart to create a "pretty" representation of the matrix).
+- &#9745; Display on the screen the generated matrix (you might want to use the geometric shapes from the Unicode chart to create a "pretty" representation of the matrix).
-- [x]Verify if the generated graph is connected and display the connected components (if it is not).
+- &#9745; Verify if the generated graph is connected and display the connected components (if it is not).
-- [x]Assuming that the generated graph is connected, implement an algorithm that creates a partial tree of the graph.
+- &#9745; Assuming that the generated graph is connected, implement an algorithm that creates a partial tree of the graph.
 Display the adjacency matrix of the tree.
-- [x]For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
+- &#9745; For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
 Try n > 30_000.
 You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G.
-- [x]Launch the application from the command line, for example: java Lab1 100.
+- &#9745; Launch the application from the command line, for example: java Lab1 100.

 ### Compile: